playgrasshopper/grasshopper/src/content/rules.md

 #### Out

 The hop proceeds until the bash bish is out.
 To get a bash bish out, the fielders must get the frisbee under one tripod, and the soccer ball in the other.
 If multiball was used, the multiball must also be placed under one of the tripods.

+A player can be out if they are "brooked."
+This occurs when their initial soccer ball kick is caught by the fielder (before the ball bounces).
+All players and fans are required to do a steamroll if any player is brooked.
+They are also required to be roudy and yell a lot during play.

 #### Ultimate frisbee underhand rule